damey2011/django-bloxby/README.rst

-- *url*: This is the base url of the server that hosts the bloxby builder.
+- :code:`url`: This is the base url of the server that hosts the bloxby builder.
-- *custom_api_url*: This is the base URL of the node server that interfaces the bloxby database to provide data not provided by the default bloxby builder API.
+- :code:`custom_api_url`: This is the base URL of the node server that interfaces the bloxby database to provide data not provided by the default bloxby builder API.
-- *username*: Admin user email
+- :code:`username`: Admin user email
-- *password*: Password of the admin user specified
+- :code:`password`: Password of the admin user specified
-- *package_prefix*: This could be empty, but it is used to distinguish packages in case of your builder being accessed by more than one application.
+- :code:`package_prefix`: This could be empty, but it is used to distinguish packages in case of your builder being accessed by more than one application.
-- *account_prefix*: Same explanation goes here, in case you have some users shared across your applications.
+- :code:`account_prefix`: Same explanation goes here, in case you have some users shared across your applications.
-- *public_key*: API key you generated and saved in the admin settings on your bloxby dashboard.
+- :code:`public_key`: API key you generated and saved in the admin settings on your bloxby dashboard.
-- *autologin_hash*: The auto login hash which you as well got from the dashboard.
+- :code:`autologin_hash`: The auto login hash which you as well got from the dashboard.
-- *default_package_id*: Default package to add for new users being created if none is provided at the point of calling the create function.
+- :code:`default_package_id`: Default package to add for new users being created if none is provided at the point of calling the create function.

 Then run migrate command. :code:`python manage.py migrate`.